Q: How old do you have to be to take swim lessons?

 Q: Are there locker rooms, showers and lockers to use?

 A: All pools have boy’s and girl’s locker rooms.
 However, due to the nature of our facilities (schools), family locker rooms or family restrooms are not available.
-School age children, 5 years and older, must use gender appropriate locker rooms.
+Children, 7 years and older, must use gender-appropriate locker rooms.
 Showers are available and some lockers may be available for use (participants must provide their own lock).
 If not using a locker, it is recommended that participants bring their belongings into the pool area with them and that any valuables are left at home.
 Community Education is not responsible for lost or stolen articles.

 Please be advised that the facilities used are high school and elementary school pools and locker rooms that are in use for K-12 curriculum needs and athletic activities.
 Variable wear and tear due to heavy use is expected.